 Similarly, if an employee is paid hourly and doesn't have a regular weekly work pattern, you can select No Regular Week and let PayHero determine their work pattern from their Timesheet records.

 Determining OWDs from Timesheets

 Many businesses with employees working variable days and hours use a rule of thumb when deciding on OWDs along the lines of 'Has the employee worked on this day of the week for 5 or more of the last 8 weeks?'.
-If you're using the Timesheets, PayHero has the details required to make that decision for you based on this Review Period.
+If you're using the Timesheets, PayHero has the details required to help make that decision for you based on this Review Period.

 You can set or change the Review Period rules on the Payroll Settings tab, under Manage > Settings.
 You can then specify the Otherwise Working Day Minimum to set the minimum times the day must have been worked across the Review Period for the day to be counted as an OWD.

 For example, if the rule is 'Has the employee worked on this day of the week for 5 or more of the last 8 weeks', your settings will look like this:

 Note that PayHero will only refer to the Timesheets work pattern if it can't determine a work pattern set from the employee's Employment tab.

 It's also important to keep in mind that this rule of thumb is designed to help identify whether a particular day might be an Otherwise Working Day for an employee.
 You'll still need to keep in mind whether there would have been reasonable expectations for an employee to work on a particular day.